-Gastroparesis is a disorder that occurs when the stomach takes too long to empty the food inside.
-This disorder, also known as delayed gastric emptying, is a result of weak or abnormal muscles in the stomach.
-Right now there’s no cure for gastroparesis, but treatment can help you manage your symptoms.
+Gastroparesis is a disorder that occurs when the stomach takes too long to empty food.
+This disorder, also known as delayed gastric emptying, is a result of abnormal movement of the muscles in the stomach.
+This can be due to either nerve damage or muscular disease.
+There’s no known cure for gastroparesis, but medical treatment can help you manage your symptoms.

 Certain health conditions can make it harder for your stomach to empty, increasing your chances of developing gastroparesis.
 The risk factors include:

 The symptoms of gastroparesis can range from mild to severe.
 They occur more often in some people than others.
 The symptoms of gastroparesis can include:

 Your doctor will perform a physical exam and ask you questions about your medical history.
 In order to rule out other possible causes of your symptoms, your doctor will probably want to run some tests.
 These might include:

 - An ultrasound, which uses sound waves to create an image of your organs and can be used to rule out pancreatitis and gallbladder disease.

 - An X-ray taken after you drink a liquid containing barium that lets your doctor see if there is any blockage or obstruction in your upper GI tract.
 This will also allow your doctor to see if there is slow transit of contrast through the stomach.

 - An upper endoscopy, which uses a long, thin scope that your doctor guides down your esophagus and into your stomach to evaluate for peptic ulcer or gastritis.